- What Is Format Specifier In C?

 Format specifiers, also known as format codes or format strings, are placeholders used in input and output functions to represent data types.
 They instruct the compiler on how to interpret and display data when using functions like printf() and scanf().

-• Format specifiers are used to ensure that the program correctly reads and displays data based on the specified data type.
+- In other words, format specifiers help ensure that the program correctly reads and displays data based on the specified data type.

 List Of Format Specifiers In C